stepin105361/Isecl-site/docs/quick-start-guides/SGX Infrastructure - Ubuntu/11Appendix.md

   Copy sample_apps.tar, sample_apps.sha2 and sampleapps_untar.sh from binaries directory to a directory in SGX compute node and untar it using './sample_apps_untar.sh'
-  Install Intel® SGX SDK for Linux*OS into /opt/intel/sgxsdk using './install_sgxsdk.sh' Install SGX dependencies using './deploy_sgx_dependencies.sh' ???+ note
+  Install Intel® SGX SDK for Linux*OS into /opt/intel/sgxsdk using './install_sgxsdk.sh' Install SGX dependencies using './deploy_sgx_dependencies.sh'

-    Make sure to deploy SQVS with includetoken configuration as false.
+Note : Make sure to deploy SQVS with includetoken configuration as false.

 To Verify the SampleApp flow:
   Update sample_apps.conf with the following